tdevintw/Costify/README.md

     - **Copying all the other classes**: since IntelliJ compile our base code to class code and putting them into the out/ folder we will copy the classes of the out/production folder and we will paste it into the srcr folder aside the Main.class
     - **Creating of the MANIFEST.MF**: we will create a mf file that reference to the Main.class | MANIFEST file will include : Manifest-Version: 1.0  and
       Main-Class: Main
-    - **Running the command **:  now we will run the command that point to the manifest file and the folder srcr like so :
+    - **Creating the jar **:  now we will run the command that point to the manifest file and the folder srcr like so : jar cfm costify.jar src/MANIFEST.MF -C srcr . | srcr contains the compiled files
-    - **UserService**: Business logic related to user management.
+    - **Executing the Jar**: running javac -jar costify.jar will execute the jar | we need to be at the same patch as the jar to have permission

 ## 🛠 Skills
 <p>